berry-langerak/ObjectMutator/README.markdown

-# Populator
+# ObjectMutator

-## A simple way to get rid of your useless setters.
+## A simple library to get rid of useless setters and getters (or, accessors and mutators) in PHP > 5.3.0.

 ### Dependencies